Table of Contents

 [...]

 The error_description and error_uri parameters in responseContent are Authlete’s own error details.
-They are useful for client applications and user agents to resolve problems during system development and testing, but may not be unnecessary in production.
+They are useful for client applications and user agents to resolve problems during development and testing, but may be unnecessary in production.

 [...]